 Oh how I love the feel of a coastal home with all of it’s beachy furniture.
 Who doesn’t love the bright colors and the light and airy feel a beach inspired home gives?
-Even if you don’t love the beach, coastal colors would brighten anyones day, right?
+Even if you don’t love the beach, coastal colors would brighten anyone’s day, right?
 I know I’m a little biased, being that I live only miles from the beach.
 When a friend of mine asked me to transform his antique dresser I couldn’t say no!
-Let me show you this beachy desk makeover with a fun coastal vibe!
+Let me show you how I painted this desk and gave it coastal desk makeover with a fun nautical vibe!

 Let me first share with you this antique desk’s sad beginnings.

-I know in it’s “hey day” this was one beautiful antique piece of furniture.
-Today, though, after years of sitting in an attic with a few (maybe a lot) of hungry rats, it’s seen better days.
+I know in its “heyday” this was one beautiful antique piece of furniture.
+Today, though, after years of sitting in an attic with a few (maybe a lot) of hungry rats, it had seen better days.

 Even with the rat poop (yep, and lots of it!) and the stains, there was a beautiful vintage piece of furniture underneath.